 The Sasakawa USA Emerging Experts Delegation (SEED) program engages the next generation of U.S. policy experts and opinion leaders to improve their understanding of Japan and U.S.-Japan relations.
 Each SEED program is developed around a selected theme and brings together a group of participants focusing on that theme in their professions.
 The program offers: pre-trip briefings to introduce Japan and U.S.-Japan relations; a week-long trip to Japan including meetings with Japanese policymakers and experts, and activities to experience Japanese culture and society; and post-trip opportunities for publication, presentation, and networking.

-Sasakawa USA partners with another U.S. institution to select the participants.
-The program targets emerging U.S. policy experts and opinion leaders who have made significant accomplishments and have promising careers ahead.
+The program targets emerging U.S. policy experts and thought leaders who have made significant accomplishments and have promising careers ahead.
 It also gives priority to those who have had relatively few opportunities in the past to learn about Japan and U.S.-Japan relations.

-In the November or December 2018 SEED trip, Sasakawa USA will partner with the International Center for Journalists to take a cohort of eight emerging journalists for a one-week study tour of Japan.
-Participants will have the opportunity to meet their Japanese counterparts and engage in discussions on shared opportunities and concerns, centered on the theme of “Modernization of Japan’s defense strategy and implications for the United States and the Asia-Pacific region.”
+In the December 2018 SEED trip, Sasakawa USA took a cohort of eight emerging journalists for a one-week study tour of Japan.
+Participants had the opportunity to meet their Japanese counterparts and engage in discussions on shared opportunities and concerns, centered on the theme of “Modernization of Japan’s defense strategy and implications for the United States and the Asia-Pacific region.”

 In the December 2017 SEED trip, Sasakawa USA partnered with Center for a New American Security to take a cohort of seven emerging U.S. cybersecurity experts for a one-week study tour of Japan.
 Participants had the opportunity to meet their Japanese counterparts and engage in discussions on shared opportunities and concerns, as well as the future of U.S.-Japan cooperation in cybersecurity and innovation.